 For a challenging variation, perform these with one leg at a time.
 With both versions, keep your back as straight as possible.

-To increase the intensity, wear ankle weights.
+To increase the intensity, place a medicine balls between your ankles, says ExRx.net.
 For an easier variation, bend your knees 90 degrees.
 This exercise also works your lower back.

 For a variation, extend your leg in the air every time you lift your body up.
 With either version, maintain straight alignment from your shoulders to heels.

 6. Pilates Criss-Cross Move